kahypar/kahypar/README.md

 -----------
 The Karlsruhe Hypergraph Partitioning Framework requires:

  - A 64-bit operating system.
-Linux and Mac OS X are currently supported.
+Both Linux and Mac OS X are currently supported.
  - A modern, C++11 ready compiler such as `g++` version 4.9 or higher or `clang` version 3.2 or higher.
  - The [cmake][cmake] build system.
  - The [Boost.Program_options][Boost.Program_options] library.